rust-lang/rfcs/text/3323-restrictions.md

 x.set(6);
 ```

-Rust, as you may know, has [interior mutability].
-This is what we are using here. `x` is not
+Rust has [interior mutability], which is what we are using here. `x` is not declared mutable, and it
-declared mutable, and it does not need to be.
-This is the beauty of interior mutability.
-But it
+does not need to be.
+This is the purpose of interior mutability, by definition.
+But it introduces a
-introduces a key question: where is the mutation?
-The answer is that it is **not** a mutation for
+key question: where is the mutation?
+The answer is that it is **not** a mutation for the purposes of
-the purposes of this restriction.
+this restriction.
 This is not because the value is not changed: it is.
-Rather, it is
+Rather, it is the logical
-the logical result of the semantics of `mut` restrictions and where errors must occur (as described
+result of the semantics of `mut` restrictions and where errors must occur (as described after the
-after the previous example).
-If errors are emitted at the point where the mutable reference is
+previous example).
+If errors are emitted at the point where the mutable reference is created, then
-created, then there can be no such error here, as no mutable reference is ever created. `Cell::set`
+there can be no such error here, as no mutable reference is ever created. `Cell::set` is a method
-is a method that takes `&self`, not `&mut self`.
-Surely we can make interior mutability a special
+that takes `&self`, not `&mut self`.
+Interior mutability is not special-cased; the only way to work
-case, right?
-No; the only way to work around this is to make any reference to a type with interior
+around this would be to make even non-mutable reference to a type with interior mutability
-mutability considered a mutation.
-Consequently, you could never have a reference to a type
+considered a mutation.
+Consequently, you could never have a reference to a type containing a
-containing a `mut`-restricted, interior-mutable field.
-This is unacceptable, so interior mutability
+`mut`-restricted, interior-mutable field.
+This is unacceptable, so interior mutability cannot be
-cannot be considered a mutation for the purposes of this restriction.
+considered a mutation for the purposes of this restriction.
+Interfaces that wish to restrict even
+_interior_ mutability of a field should avoid exposing it as a public field with private mutability.

 [interior mutability]: https://doc.rust-lang.org/reference/interior-mutability.html